Skip to main content

 How Can I Help My Child Get Enough Vitamin D?

-Because vitamin D is so important, you'll want to be sure your child gets enough.
-Giving your child a daily supplement or a multivitamin with vitamin D is the easiest way to do this.
+Because vitamin D is so important, you'll want to be sure your kids get enough.
+If they don't eat a lot of foods with vitamin D, talk to your doctor about whether a daily supplement or a multivitamin with vitamin D can help.

 Health care providers might order a blood test if they think a health problem is keeping a child from getting enough vitamin D. If doctors don't think your child has a health problem, there's no need for a blood test.